 Garlic Parmesan Sugar Snap Peas

-- 3 cups sugar snap peas, trimmed, rinsed, dried
+- 3 to 4 cups sugar snap peas, trimmed, rinsed, dried

 - 2 tablespoons finely chopped fresh parsley

 - salt and fresh ground black pepper, to taste

 - Grease a baking sheet with cooking spray or line it with parchment paper and set aside.

 - Combine sugar snap peas, olive oil, and minced garlic in a mixing bowl and toss to coat.